 The transition to the public sector in April 2022 has led to different ways of thinking about how we deliver the network – Scottish Ministers have been keen to emphasise the public service element of the rail network, and being freed from the relatively short term duration of franchises has enabled a longer term view to be taken of how we develop services and the network, albeit one constrained to a degree by the financial challenges which the whole industry faces over the coming years.

 However, there is cause to be positive about the future – Scotland has a commitment to decarbonise rail by 2035, with ambitious plans for further electrification and new technology to achieve this.
-To support that there are plans to replace our train fleet, with all but our relatively new class 380 and 385 units replaced by three new fleets tailored to specific markets – suburban, Inter City, and our scenic rural routes.
+To support that, there are plans to replace our train fleet, with all but our relatively new class 380 and 385 units replaced by three new fleets tailored to specific markets – suburban, Inter City and our scenic rural routes.
 This provides the opportunity to tailor the new fleets to new markets, with features like level boarding seen as essential in the post-pandemic world.

 The last three years since the pandemic struck have been amongst the most challenging of any in history for Scotland’s Railway and ScotRail.
 Our colleagues in the front line have been at the centre of this, keeping services going throughout this period, and continuing to deliver a great service for passengers old and new as we look to the future.
-Above all they deserve our thanks and appreciation for all their hard work, as we look to respond to the challenges of the future.
+Above all, they deserve our thanks and appreciation for all their hard work as we look to respond to the challenges of the future.

 >end